Brown and Green-Field New Plants

-Georgia, South Carolina, North Carolina, Mississippi, Louisiana, Alabama, Florida, Texas, Utah, Indiana, Illinois, Iowa, Minnesota, Ohio, Kentucky, New Jersey, Maryland, Maine, Arkansas, South Dakota and Pennsylvania.
+Georgia, South Carolina, North Carolina, Mississippi, Louisiana, Alabama, Florida, Texas, Utah, Indiana, Illinois, Iowa, Minnesota, Ohio, Kentucky, New Jersey, Maryland, Maine, Arkansas, South Dakota, Pennsylvania, Michigan, and Colorado.

 We can accommodate projects in other states as needed, just give us a call!

 Our DHA is a systematic review of the processes and equipment of your facility where combustible particulate solids are present, created, or transported.
 The analysis will help identify fire, flashfire, and explosion hazards that may exist in your facility.
 For each hazard identified, safe operating processes and equipment configurations are assessed per NFPA Compliance Standards.
 Evaluation of potential hazards is provided in an itemized list format: specifying NFPA Compliance, Remediation Options, and Hazard Management Recommendations for Consideration.

 WHY DHA?
 OSHA Deadline extended to September 7, 2020

 NFPA 652 requirement to conduct a DHA applies to existing facilities and processes.
 NFPA 652 also requires a DHA for all existing/new processes and facilities.
 Your DHA is designed to identify:

 - Common and latent (hidden) hazards that may exist in your facility.
 The U.S. Chemical Safety and Hazard Legislation Board (USCSB) has identified unknown dust hazard propagation conditions as a leading cause for catastrophic facility disasters.

 - A small flashfire within a conveyer enclosure which initiated much larger secondary explosions of adjacent dust accumulations.